GoogleCloudPlatform/cloud-image-tests/test_suites/README.md

 Generate a list of licenses expected to see on the image based on the image name and family name.
 Test that the licenses are correct and that they propagate to the root disk.
 See [licensevalidation/setup.go](licensevalidation/setup.go) for license generation rules.

 ### Test suite: livemigrate

+This test suite adds a flag to the manager which can be used to filter out the tests run.

+  -livemigrate_test_exclude_filter string
+      regexp filter for individual livemigrate test cases; cases matching any tests will be skipped (default "" [nil])

 #### TestLiveMigrate